DEEP BIBLE STUDY

-The most literal interpretation of this passage would lead us to believe that Adam and Eve were blind until they sinned.
-But we understand that this is a figure of speech, not to be taken literally.
-If eyes can be interpreted figuratively in the creation narrative, so can day ('yom') be interpreted figuratively.
+The most literal interpretation of this passage would lead us to believe that Adam and Eve were blind until they sinned, but we understand that this is a figure of speech not to be taken literally.
+So if eyes can be interpreted figuratively in the creation narrative, so can day ('yom') be interpreted figuratively.

 > REASON 9.
 Science shows that 'day' is same as an 'age'

 In the scientific community, it is a proven fact that the universe has aged over a long period of time – billions of years – not six days.